Spider-Man: Far From Home: Plot

-After MJ tells Parker she knows he is Spider-Man, they discover that a piece of debris she retrieved during the battle with the Fire Elemental is a projector which shows the Air Elemental, leading them to realize Beck's deception.
-Parker travels to Berlin to warn Fury, only to be tricked by Beck with an illusory Fury into revealing the names of his friends who know about Beck's plan and is hit by a train.
-Left for dead by Beck, Parker contacts Hogan, who flies him to London, where his classmates are.
-Beck uses E.D.I.T.H. to orchestrate a fusion of all the Elementals, as a cover to kill Parker's friends.
-Parker is able to disrupt the illusions, so Beck attacks him with drones.
-Parker regains control of E.D.I.T.H. and defeats Beck, who is hit by a misfired gunshot from one of the drones; before he dies, Beck tells one of his associates to retrieve data from the drones.
+After MJ tells Parker she knows he is Spider-Man, they discover that a piece of debris she retrieved during the battle with the Fire Elemental is a projector and the pair realize Beck's deception.
+Parker travels to Berlin, to warn Fury, but Beck tricks him with an elaborate illusion, forcing him to reveal the names of his friends who know about Beck's plan, and causing Parker to get hit by a train.
+Beck is unaware that Parker, though injured, has survived.
+In the Netherlands, Parker contacts Hogan, who flies him to London, England, where his classmates are.
+Beck uses E.D.I.T.H. to orchestrate a fusion of all the Elementals.
+He intends to kill Parker's friends during the staged attack, as Beck is concerned that they will expose him with their knowledge.
+Parker disrupts the illusions and an enraged Beck attacks him with drones.
+Parker regains control of E.D.I.T.H. and defeats Beck, who is hit by a misfired gunshot from one of the drones.
+Before he dies, Beck tells his associate William Ginter Riva to retrieve data from the drones.
 After returning to New York City, Parker begins a relationship with MJ.

 In a mid-credits scene, J. Jonah Jameson of TheDailyBugle.net broadcasts doctored footage of the London incident in which Beck frames Spider-Man for the drone attack and his death before exposing Spider-Man's secret identity to the world, much to Parker's shock.
-In a post-credits scene, Fury and Hill are revealed to be the Skrulls Talos and Soren in disguise, under orders from the real Fury while he is away commanding a Skrull spaceship.
+In a post-credits scene, Fury and Hill are revealed to be the Skrulls Talos and Soren in disguise, under orders from the real Fury while he is away in space commanding a group of Skrulls.